OperationFman/Krank/README.txt

 -What to have for dinner
 -Converting currency and keeping a record

-This is a micro-stack using Python with the flask framework, leaning heavily on the book 'Head First Python'
+This is a micro-stack using Python with the flask framework, MySQL and html/css leaning heavily on the book 'Head First Python'

 Install: